|

 Abstract

-dimension conditional distributions, facilitating the estimation of a wide
+conditional distributions, facilitating the estimation of a wide variety of

-variety of measures of systemic risk.
-Our proposed models draw on successful
+measures of systemic risk.
+Our proposed models draw on successful ideas from

-recent work on models for general time-varying distributions.
-Our use of
+matrices and on recent work on models for general time-varying distributions.

-copula-based models enable the estimation of the joint model in stages, greatly
+Our use of copula-based models enables the estimation of the joint model in

-the period 2006 to 2012.
-We find that while the probability of distress for
+U.S. firms over the period 2006 to 2012.
+We find that while the probability of

-individual firms has greatly reduced since the financial crisis of 2008-09, the
+distress for individual firms has greatly reduced since the financial crisis of

-joint probability of distress (a measure of systemic risk) is substantially
+2008-09, the joint probability of distress (a measure of systemic risk) is

 __________________________________________